zezhou-zhang/zookeeper_distributedFileSystem/README.md

 ### Synchronization
 ZooKeeper provides for a simple interface to implement the need for synchronizing access to shared resources.
 In this file system, we can make no assumption about the pattern of file accesses by the clients nor can we make any assumption about the operations performed by the clients.
 To maintain consistency of the file system, synchronizing the clients is important.
 We will use locks/semaphores to achieve synchronization.
 A write operation on a file cannot happen when another client is performing read on the same file.
 Similarly, a delete operation cannot happen on a file when another client is either writing or reading from the same file.
 Two clients can read the same file at the same time.
 #### Locking
 To allow for serialized access to a shared resource in your distributed system, you may need to implement distributed mutexes.
 ZooKeeper provides for an easy way for you to implement them.
+Below is the code snippet for locking implementation.
 ```
 void getLock() throws KeeperException, InterruptedException{
         List<String> list = zk.getChildren(root, false);